EndPointCorp/end-point-blog/2019/09/27/keeping-our-windows-server-clean/keeping-our-windows-server-clean.html.md

 ###Introduction

 I have been running websites and web applications under Windows Server for years, for both work and personal purposes.
-Some (most) of them were small websites with a few daily visitors, but one particular case (a <a href="https://www.pronosticoextendido.net" target="_blank">weather website</a> I originally created as a hobby) grew over time to around one million pageviews per month.
+Some (most) of them were small websites with a few daily visitors, but one particular case (a <a href="https://www.pronosticoextendido.net" target="_blank">weather website</a> I originally created as a hobby) grew over time to around one million page views per month.

-The website is mostly ASP.NET, with some services and componentes written in PHP and Python, and uses MySQL for persistance (as well as a bunch of XML/PNG files to cache weather forecasts and weather imagery).
+The website is mostly ASP.NET, with some services and components written in PHP and Python, and uses MySQL for persistence (as well as a bunch of XML/PNG files to cache weather forecasts and weather imagery).
 As months passed by, I've discovered that the default IIS and Windows log files will grow drastically so, while checking its content periodically to detect issues and vulnerabilities, we need to take action to preserve free disk space and server performance.

 ###Internet Information Services log files